 Cyclones and floods are usually associated with excess moisture, long periods of heat and humidity, and pooling of water.
 These factors all help to create an environment that is favourable to the growth of mould.
+In northern Queensland, mould is also a wet season issue, even without floods, and is not uncommon in buildings.
 People can be exposed to mould through inhalation, skin contact or ingestion.

-For some people, such as those with asthma, sensitivities or allergies, exposure to mould may cause them to have an adverse reaction or to develop health problems.
+People with a normal immune system are unlikely to be affected by mould.
+However, for some people, such as those with a true allergy to mould, asthma or lung disease, elderly people or people with chronic diseases like diabetes or people with low immunity, such as people on cancer chemotherapy, exposure to mould may cause them to develop health problems.
+If concerned, see your doctor.
 By reducing mould and by taking precautions when removing mould, you can help reduce the risk of mould-related health problems.